 It’s all abuzz at the Timberwise factory set amid a landscape of fields in Loimaa, western Finland.
 A high frequency press and tongue and groove machine are hard at work, while sprinklers on the ceiling spurt water into the air to ensure perfect humidity levels.
 Here, wood and optimal conditions play a starring role.
 They are a matter of honour for the 26 pairs of hands at the factory and ten in charge of sales and administration, all striving to produce the best flooring in the world.

 The journey began over twenty years ago when Markku Mäkitalo acquired a former welding factory in the Puujalkala area of Loimaa.
 His company Puujalkalan Puu and pursuit for outstanding quality were born.
 In 1999, the company changed its name to Timberwise and systematic branding began.

 Floor for life is crafted in good hands – it could even be called a family affair.
 Markku’s daughter Laura Lankinen is the company’s brand director and has worked for the company since 2001.
-Markku’s son, Jaakko Mäkitalo, is in charge of sales in Finland’s capital area, and the first daughter, Anu Varis, is now also involved in daily activities as the head of the Mikkeli unit.
+Markku’s son, Jaakko Mäkitalo, is in charge of sales in Finland’s capital area, and the first daughter, Anu Varis, is now also involved in daily activities as the sustainability and development manager.
 Over 70-year-old double retiree Markku continues to show up at the Timberwise factory nearly every day.
 The siblings and their father do not step on each other’s toes too often, though.